arXiv/arxiv-docs/source/help/submit_status.md

 All submissions to arXiv go through a series of automated and human checks as [part of moderation](moderation/index.md).

 When a submission goes on hold, arXiv editors will either send you an email with instructions on resolving the hold or resolve the hold without your needing to do anything.
-We will contact you using the email address in your user account with any changes to your submission status.
+We will contact you using the email address in your user account if any follow up is required.

 No action is required on your part at this time.